-Other Bank Regulators and Their Powers
+C. Other Bank Regulators and Their Powers

 In addition to the FDIC in its role as receiver, a failed institution's regulator is another likely plaintiff or administrative adversary.
 After the enactment of the Financial Institutions Reform, Recovery and Enforcement Act ("FIRREA") in 1989, bank regulators used their wide range of formal enforcement tools with much greater frequency.
-These mechanisms include cease-and-desist orders, civil money penalties, the ability to freeze assets, prohibition and removal.
-Also, "an appropriate federal banking agency" can use these tools against all "institution-affiliated parties."
+These mechanisms include cease-and-desist orders, civil money penalties, the ability to freeze assets, prohibition, and removal.
+Also, "an appropriate federal banking agency"12 can use these tools against all "institution-affiliated parties."13

 The cease-and-desist power is particularly daunting because that order can include affirmative relief to correct the actions that prompted it.
 During the S&L crisis, the OTS aggressively pursued "restitution" under its cease-and-desist power, arguing that restitution consisted of the federal deposit insurance losses and that this "restitution" was independent of any amount pursued by the FDIC in litigation.
-Because of these dual proceedings and exposure as a result of numerous bank failures, large third parties, like auditing and law firms, found it necessary to negotiate and settle simultaneously with OTS, RTC and/or the FDIC, as Sherman & Howard did in 1991 as part of the litigation following the failure of the Denver-based Silverado Savings and Loan Association.
-In 1992, Ernst & Young became the first of the large accounting firms to enter into a global settlement when it agreed to pay \$400 million.
-By the end of 1993 both KPMG Peat Marwick and Deloitte & Touche had entered global settlements and in 1995 Arthur Andersen did the same - bringing the total collected by the FDIC from those four accounting firms to over \$1 billion.
-14
+Because of these dual proceedings and exposure as a result of numerous bank failures, large third parties, such as auditing and law firms, found it necessary to negotiate and settle simultaneously with OTS, RTC, and/or the FDIC.
+In 1991, Sherman & Howard did this parting the course of the litigation following the failure of the Denver-based Silverado Savings and Loan Association.
+In 1992, Ernst & Young became the first of the large accounting firms to enter into a global settlement when it agreed to pay \$400 million.14 By the end of 1993, both KPMG Peat Marwick and Deloitte & Touche had entered global settlements, and in 1995 Arthur Andersen did the same, bringing